SOCIAL INTEGRATION SERVICES PROGRAM

 - Mental health disorders or difficulties;

-- Persons with loss of autonomy with physical disability(s) or disorder(s);
+- Loss of autonomy with physical disability(s) or disorder(s);

-- Adults in school or out of school experiencing adjustment difficulties;
+- Difficulties adjusting in school or out of school (Adults);

 - Cranial trauma.

 - Students must be 16 years of age or older by June 30 of the current year to be eligible for adult education training.
 We recommend that the student have completed his / her training in the youth sector by the age of 18 or 21 according to the programs to which he / she is eligible before entering the Social Integration Program;

 - Provide the original Birth Certificate including the parents’ names.
 For a minor student (under 18), the admission form must be signed by a responsible person (parent, guardian, etc);